rismawtsa/rismawtsa/README.md

 ### Hi there 👋
-I'm Risma, a full stack developer
+I'm Risma, a software developer

 - 🔭 I’m currently working on my personal site
 - 🌱 I’m currently learning JavaScript Algorithms and Data Structures on FreeCodeCamp and take the #100DaysOfCode challenge